eat-sleep-code/minecraft.plugins.minestairbuilder/README.md

   `/minestair 20`

 ## Known Issues

 - When water is directly adjacent to the stair area it can sometimes overwhelm the creation of the staircase.
 This will result in some debris that needs to be cleaned up.

+## Building Project

+Run `mvn clean package`.
+The output will be saved to `/target/MineStairBuilder.jar`